Men would need to clear new hurdles to get prescriptions for erectile dysfunction under a bill filed Thursday in the state House.

 “It’s inappropriate and ridiculous to have one abortion bill after another, and it’s all political, it’s all politicized and it’s taking votes on the backs of women,” Marzian said.

-Gov. Matt Bevin recently signed into law an “informed consent” abortion bill that would require women to have a face-to-face or videoconference meeting with a doctor 24 hours before the procedure.
+Gov. Matt Bevin recently signed into law an “informed consent” abortion bill that would require women to have a face-to-face or videoconference meeting with a doctor at least 24 hours before the procedure.

 The state Senate last week passed a bill that would defund the state’s contribution to Planned Parenthood clinics.